Play Doom on your Android device. Use cloud gaming to enjoy the same quality you would on any high-end gaming console or PC for just $9.99/mo.

 Get ready to fork over a few bucks to play them though, even if they’re free.

 In-app purchases are the bane of every mobile gamer’s existence.
-And you can safely bet these game will be full of them.
+And you can safely bet this game will be full of them.

 (Or maybe you’ll just have to sit through a 30-second ad for every 15 enemies beaten.)